FCO/Red/examples/case-study-1/README.md

 We also created a script to update the database:
 [update-db.p6](./update-db.p6) **[a WIP]**.

 #### Part 4 - Preparation for the next event (2020)
-There are two reports needed in preparation for the next event
+There are two reports needed in preparation for the next event: